Speaking & Conferences

-I speak on panels, give talks on my research, and participate in workshops and conferences.
-The themes vary, but focus on audience engagement and civic media-technology.
+I speak on panels, give talks on my work, and organize workshops and conferences.
+The themes vary, but focus on audience engagement and civic media/technology.
 Here's a selection of what some of that has looked like.
 If you'd like to contact me about an event, go here.

 university of miami newsjam 2017